zchee/neovim-wiki/Installing.md

 make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX:PATH=$HOME/other/location" install
 ```

-You can also run `nvim` binary without installing on your system.
+You can also run `nvim` binary without installing it on your system.

 ```bash
 # Compile.